AKloc/BookNotes/Professional/A Philosophy of Software Design.md

 - Complexity = anything that makes code hard to understand or change.
 	- "If you write a piece of code and it's simple to you but complex to others, it's complex."
 	- Complexity causes "Change amplification," which means you have to change code in many different places often.
-	- Complexit
+	- Complexity requires more "Cognitive load," which is how much a developer needs to know in order to do something to the code.
-- Basically, the most important thing you can do is shoot for a clean design.
+- Basically, the most important thing you can do is try to be obvious and clean.
 - Much more important for code to be READABLE than easily writable.
 -